grzesikluk/projecteuler/src/main/java/eulerproject/level4/problem96/README.md

 2. from S1 remove all Sn possible positions for the same row/column/square
 3. if S1 len is 1 set this position for field

-#####Todo
+#####Todo/Bugs
-The algo is not working properly.
-For some matrixes it is stuck with no 1 element missing array.
+1. getRemainingPositionsForSquare - is not working properly, for some sudoku we need this functionality.